 note: Students on regular-term Coe-administered programs including exchanges are able to use their Coe College gift aid to pay tuition that term.
 Domestic students on other providers’ programs may be able to utilize a portion of their Coe gift aid.
-International students may be able to utilize a portion of their Coe gift aid toward tuition for ACM or other providers’ domestic but not international programs.
+International students may be able to utilize a portion of their Coe gift aid toward tuition for other providers’ domestic but not international programs.
 In all cases, students in an off-campus program are not charged the student-activity or health fee.